A chapter in my life closed (or is in the process of). The EVS chapter. It is necessary to do it. Life moves on and I need to do so too!

-When I first created I didn’t know what to expect from it, whether I would update it regularly… or I’d just let it succumb into the Internet dungeons after feeding it a handful of times.
+When I first created this space I didn’t know what to expect from it, whether I would update it regularly… or would just let it succumb into the Internet dungeons after feeding it a handful of times.
 What was first created as a requirement of EVS came to grew on me, immensely.
 I now can look back and take a small glimpse of my 10 months in Lithuania by checking all the posts, with all the words, thoughts, ideas, stupidity, excitement, fears, people, places that were part of my life as a volunteer.

 I am very grateful to have had this space and to everyone who shared a bit of it.

 Even though I will move on, the thrive to have a corner on the Internet remains the same, so the only thing that will change is the address.
 It will shift from 90154 Plungė to 2780 Oeiras.
 For now. ;)